Coronavirus: With 395 deaths, Delhi reports highest daily toll; global cases cross 15-crore mark

 Delhi on Thursday reported its highest toll in a single day with 395 deaths.
 The national Capital has reported high tolls for most of the past few weeks, putting more pressure on the already stressed health infrastructure.

-Meanwhile, India on Thursday set yet another record with 3,79,257 new coronavirus cases, pushing the overall infection count since the pandemic broke out in January 2020 to 1,83,76,524.
-This is the highest ever one-day rise in cases reported by any country so far and the eighth straight day when India has recorded more than 3 lakh cases.
-The country also recorded 3,645 deaths in a day for the first time, taking the toll to 2,04,832.
-The number of active cases has crossed the 30-lakh mark.
+Meanwhile, India on Friday registered 3,86,452 coronavirus cases, pushing the overall count of infections to 1,87,62,976 since the pandemic first broke out in India in January 2020.
+This is the highest ever single-day rise in cases reported by any country so far, and the ninth consecutive day when India has recorded more than 3 lakh cases.
+With 3,498 deaths, the toll climbed to 2,08,330.
+There are 31,70,228 active cases and the recovery tally stood at 1,53,84,418.

 Global infections crossed the 15-crore mark.
 The coronavirus has now infected 15,01,02,206 people across the world and killed over 31.61 lakh since the pandemic broke out in December 2019, according to Johns Hopkins University.
 Over 8.72 crore people have recovered from the infection.